Alejogb1/job-board/blog-data/why-is-my-machine-learning-and-binary-classification-model-giving-great-f1-scores-in-one-class-and-terrible-in-another.md

 Fourth, a more subtle issue is insufficient or misleading *data preprocessing*.
 If you applied heavy feature scaling or some kind of dimension reduction without considering individual class characteristics, you may have inadvertently made the minority class even harder to classify.
 The scale of the features might be more informative for the majority class than for the minority class, or vice versa, and a blanket scaling may dilute useful signals.

-Okay, let's solidify this with some examples.
+, let's solidify this with some examples.
 Imagine I was tasked with building a model to identify rare species of plants from images a couple of years ago, and it performed great on common plants but poorly on the ones I needed.
 This wasn’t a toy problem; it had conservation implications.
 Here's the breakdown using python, with some code snippets:

 **Example 1: Addressing Class Imbalance with Class Weights in Scikit-Learn**